 All students, faculty, mentors, organizations, and institutions honored with becoming a part of the CUR award recipient community, you have the professional and ethical responsibility to maintain the highest professional conduct standards and embody the CUR Code of Ethics for Undergraduate Research in your words, actions, and deeds.
 In addition, all participants are expected to abide by the CUR Code of Conduct.
 Expectations for awardees are to show courtesy and civility in both their personal and professional communications while forever representing CUR and the distinguished honor of the specific award rewarded.
 One must conduct oneself in a manner both professional and ethical.

-Questions may be addressed to the June Levitt, Ph.D.
+Questions may be addressed to Kelly Massey, Ph.D.